 Post by Jimmy Conley, Director of Technical Services at Salesloft.
 Jimmy has a passion for solution development, sales & marketing data strategy, and relationship building.

-If hearing the words, “I need you to build a Salesforce dashboard” strike fear in your heart, you’re not alone.
+If hearing the words “I need you to build a Salesforce dashboard” strikes fear in your heart, you’re not alone.

 While Salesforce has extremely powerful reporting capabilities and dynamic dashboards, it’s also not the easiest platform to use.
 Because it can do so much, it can also overwhelm you.